dmlc/treelite/docs/tutorials/builder.rst

 .. note:: Scikit-learn and missing data

-  Scikit-learn handles missing data differently than XGBoost and treelite.
+  Scikit-learn handles missing data differently than XGBoost and Treelite.
   Before training an ensemble model, you'll have to `impute
   <http://scikit-learn.org/stable/modules/preprocessing.html#imputation>`_
   missing values.
 For this reason, test nodes in scikit-learn tree models will contain no "default direction."
-We will assign ``default_left=True`` arbitrarily for test nodes to keep treelite happy.
+We will assign ``default_left=True`` arbitrarily for test nodes to keep Treelite happy.

 **The function process_leaf_node()** defines a leaf node: